-Las Casas Filipinas de Acuzar Day tour – Thoughts and Tips
+Las Casas Filipinas de Acuzar Day Tour – Thoughts and Tips

-The site was conceptualized by Mr. Jerry Acuzar, a businessman and developer whose passion for historical architecture had prompted him to build a site to preserve and celebrate Spanish-Philippine heritage.
+The site was conceptualized by Mr. Jerry Acuzar, a businessman and developer whose passion for historical architecture had prompted him to build a site to preserve and celebrate Philippine-Spanish heritage.
 Many of the houses originated from Pampanga province.
 But others came from various places like Nueva Ecija, Meycauyan, Tuguegarao and old Manila.

 Most of the casas were named after the provinces or towns where they came from such as Casa Baliuag, Casa Binan, Casa Escolta and Casa Binondo.
 Translated in English Las Casas Filipinas means “Philippine houses.”

 Because of the delicate work required on such a project, it took several years to construct.
 Initial work began in the year 2003 but the site was only opened to the public in 2010.
 It is a work in progress and to this day, additional villas and mansions are still being relocated.
-Also, developments are underway on a few beach-front hotels and a church the “Sanctuario de San Jose or Church of Saint Joseph” – a venerated Christian saint.
+Also, developments are underway on a few beach-front hotels and the Sanctuario de San Jose or Church of Saint Joseph, – named after a venerated Christian saint.

-During the tour, visitors are allowed to enter casas which normally are not open to the public.
+During the tour, visitors are allowed to enter some casas which normally are not open to the public.
 These include Casa Binan and Casa Baliuag.
 The guides will share valuable insights about the origin, forgotten history and often shocking controversies surrounding each casa.
-The tours are conducted in Tagalog.
+The tours are conducted in both Tagalog and English.

 Casa Binan – A replica of the historical home of Dr. Jose Rizal’s family is one of the major attractions at Las Casas Filipinas de Acuzar.
 Efforts to relocate the original casa in Binan, Laguna were made, however local protesters intervened.
 As a result the project was cancelled.
 Unfortunately, in 2009 Casa Binan was destroyed by Typhoon Ondoy.
 Now, only its replica which is composed of 1% of the original house survives.

 Moreover, during non peak hours the menu options are limited and it can take awhile for your order to be served.
-If you can place an advance order prior to exploring the site, it may save you time.
+If you can place an advance order prior to exploring the site it may save you time.

-Suggested food budget per person for a day tour: 700.00 to 800.00 PHP
+Suggested food budget per person for a day tour: 800.00 PHP to 1,000.00 PHP

-Las Casas Filipinas de Acuzar is the perfect get-away for culture vultures and sun seekers since it is conveniently located along Bagac Bay.
+Las Casas Filipinas de Acuzar is the perfect get-away for culture vultures and sun seekers since it’s conveniently located along Bagac Bay.
 If you arrive at the site early, you can do the walking tour in the morning, explore the casas near the beach which are not covered by the guided tour, then reserve the latter part of the day for some beach time.

 The regular day tour costs 1,500.00 PHP.
-This includes entrance to the site, a guided tour and a welcome drink.
+This includes admission to the site, a guided tour and refreshments.
 For the resort’s latest offers check out this link.
-You can also contact the resort at their Manila office at these numbers, 63 (02) 877-4501 to 02 or mobile number 0917-872-9361.
+You can also contact the resort at their Manila office at these numbers, 63 (02) 877-4501 to 02 or 0917-872-9361.

 If you enjoyed reading this article please like or share it with the buttons below.
 Thanks!!